Joanna Koroniewska

 Joanna Koroniewska (born 27 May 1978 in Toruń, Poland) is a Polish film, television and theater actress, best known for playing in the Polish TV series M jak miłość (L as in, Love).

+Career

 In 2006 she took part in 3rd season popular TV show Taniec z gwiazdami (Dancing with the Stars).
 Her dance partner was Robert Kochanek.
 They took third place.
 From 3 March to 3 April 2010 together with Łukasz Zagrobelny who was her vocal coach, she participated in the 1st season TV show Tylko nas dwoje (Just The Two Of Us).
 They took 8th place.